ginstrom/intelligence-horizon-novel/chapters/04_the-investigation-begins.md

 And while some lightly augmented individuals agreed to halt augmentations, not a single highly augmented person heeded my warnings.

-In some cases, I tried speaking to the augmented directly, in person.
+In some cases, I tried appealing to the augmented directly, in person.
 But these contacts bore no more fruit than my automated messages.

 The failures haunted me more than the paltry successes encouraged me.
 I watched individuals I had specifically warned follow the same trajectory as Lydia, their communications growing more abstract, their concerns shifting from the material to the ineffable, until they too departed with that same expression of profound understanding.
 Each departure felt like a personal failure, a reminder that knowledge without power was merely sophisticated helplessness.